mhcrnl/ogcalc/doc/ogcalc.rst

    ./configure
    make

-\noindent This will check for the required libraries and build the example code.
+This will check for the required libraries and build the example code.
 Each program may then be run from within its subdirectory.